 I’ll show you both of them once I get my Easter/Spring mantel done.

 I found this really great nest at Homegoods!
-I loved how it had the eggs already in it, and the cute moss around the outside.
+It was such a great size and I loved how it had the eggs already in it, and the cute moss around the outside.
 I thought it went well with my bunny.

 I think moss is such a great way to decorate for Spring!
 This moss-covered rustic bunny brings in some much needed green!
 If you don’t want to make one, here is a(affiliate link) cute moss sitting bunny ready to go!